CephalofairGames/gloomhaven2e-faq/index.md

 **Personal Quest 07, A Tale to Tell** <span class="hidden">1.
 "Witness" means "participate in a scenario where..." even if you exhaust or are out of line of sight.
 2. This includes goal treasure tiles.
 3. These must be from 10 different scenarios.</span>

+**Personal Quest 12** - The scenario number should be 65, not 67.
+The scenario name is correct.

 **Personal Quest 15, Conclusion section 128.2** <span class="hidden">When this PQ is completed do not read your class' normal retirement section at all (this also means you will not add the corresponding class retirement events).
 You will instead add events related to this PQ.</span>

 **Personal Quest 16, The Perfect Poison** <span class="hidden">If all Poison Daggers are owned by other players, they can sell one immediately to make it available for you to gain.
 The enemy needs to actually be poisoned afterwards to count for this PQ; if it was blocked (for example) by Safeguard, it would not count towards completion.</span> **Conclusion Section 8.3** <span class="hidden">This bonus Poison enhancement can be placed on a square or circle enhancement mark, not just a diamond.
 It still must be in a sensible location - for example, on an attack or another condiditon - as opposed to on a move.</span>